 We purchased IKEA cabinets – one of their least expensive door styles – and butcher block countertops, kept two of our three appliances, and used a handyman rather than a remodeling company.
 Our 10′ x 10′ kitchen came in on budget at $10,000.
 Those were the good old days!
 The cost of remodeling a kitchen has increased 20-30% in the last two to three years alone due to material and labor shortages as well as inflation.

-I’ve been designing kitchens for ten years now, and I have found that most people know they need more than $10,000 to remodel a kitchen.
+I’ve been designing kitchens for almost two decades now, and I have found that most people know they need a lot more than $10,000 to remodel a kitchen.
 However, reality design shows have skewed perceptions of how much a kitchen remodel really costs.
-Every time I hear Chip and Joanna Gaines or the Property Brothers claim they’re going to remodel a kitchen for $20,000 or less, I cringe.

 But, let’s define “remodeling” first.
 When I refer to a kitchen remodel, I am describing a project in which the entire existing space is demoed and everything is being replaced, including cabinets, flooring, countertops, appliances, etc. The space plan will change – walls might come down, plumbing could move, the lighting will be reconfigured.